OMR-Research/lmx/docs/design-process-notes/design-process-notes.md

 ## MusicXML element reference with implementation notes

-At [this page](https://www.w3.org/2021/06/musicxml40/musicxml-reference/element-tree/) you can see the list of all MusicXML elements in a tree-structure.
-Here we list these elements (or element groups) and state, whether they belong to the encoding, or are ignored for some reason:
+On [this page](https://www.w3.org/2021/06/musicxml40/musicxml-reference/element-tree/), you can see the list of all MusicXML elements in a tree structure.
+Below, we list these elements (or element groups) and state whether they are retained in the linearized encoding or are ignored for some reason.

 ### Used elements